SegfaultBreaker/Splunk-Core-Certified-User-Notes/Splunk Basics/Splunk Apps.md

 Question : A Collection of items containing things such as data inputs, UI elements, and knwoledge objects is know as -> An App

+## How to find apps for Splunk

+1) You can directly find application with the manage app + browse more apps
+2) You can download them directly from Splunk Base Website.

+### Default Apps in Splunk ###
+- Home Page (it's a default application)
+- Search & reporting

+Question : Which is a default app for Splunk Enterprise ?
+-> Search & reporting